enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 `Individual Healthchecks` means that each KMS plugin has an associated health check endpoint based on its location in the encryption config: `/healthz/kms-provider-0`, `/healthz/kms-provider-1` etc.

 These healthcheck endpoint paths are hard coded and generated/controlled by the server.
 The indices for individual healthchecks corresponds to the order in which the KMS encryption config is processed.

+At a high level, restarting an API server when a KMS plugin is unhealthy is unlikely to make the situation better.
+It can make the situation significantly worse by throwing away the API server's DEK cache.
+Thus the general recommendation is to ignore KMS healthz checks for liveness purposes, i.e. `/livez?exclude=kms-providers`.

 Until the steps defined in [Ensuring all secrets are encrypted](#ensuring-all-secrets-are-encrypted) are performed, the `providers` list should end with the `identity: {}` provider to allow unencrypted data to be read.
 Once all resources are encrypted, the `identity` provider should be removed to prevent the API server from honoring unencrypted data.